HERE AGAIN IS THE THEOREM of the previous Lesson:

 The square drawn on the diagonal

-That two magnitudes could be incommensurable was first realized by Pythagoras in the 6th century B.C.
+That two magnitudes could be incommensurable was first realized by the Greek philosopher and mathematician Pythagoras, in the 6th century B.C.
 To see what Pythagoras saw, consider the square ABCD on the left:

 On the right, we have joined three equal squares, making a square four times as large.